Imperial-Opentrons-Users/Yeast-Colony-PCR-protocol/README.md

 Prior to the experiment, each colony should be manually resuspended in 50 uL H20 by a user; do it in a 96-well plate.
 Then, the robot would add 5 uL of lyticase (need to calculate the concentration of stock that the user should bring so that the final concentration of lyticase is 2.5U per 55 uL of the cell suspension).
 Next, the robot can pipette this volume (55 uL) up and down 2-3 times in each well.
 Steps 4 and 5 involve incubations at different temperatures (see above).
 Finally, 2 uL / 5 uL (for 20 uL or 50 uL PCR reaction respectively) of the lysate from each well should be transferred into corresponding wells of a new empty 96 well plate for PCR.

 For PCR, the user should bring two master mixes: 1 with the primers (can be kept at room t), 2nd with the polymerase in the buffer (must be kept cold).
-Here we need to think about how to split the components of the reaction better in terms of the temperature that they need to be kept at.

 # PCR reaction mixes for Multiplex PCRs:
  20 uL final volume: